 Having the RIGHT needle can literally be the difference between sewing ecstatically and having a successful project.

-Or losing your sanity and throwing your hands up in the air right before you chuck your fricking sewing machine out a second story window.
+Or losing your sanity and throwing your hands up in the air right before you chuck your “fricking” sewing machine out the nearest window.